amithalder21/Godaddy-Domain-Expiry-Checker/readme.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.
 ```

-You can customize the instructions, add additional sections, or modify it to suit your specific project requirements.
-Make sure to provide accurate and detailed instructions for users to set up and run the project successfully.
+Please note that this README assumes the existence of a file named `domain_expiry_checker.py` in the repository, based on the provided repository link.
+You can modify the instructions as needed or provide additional information specific to your project.